EHDS Logical Information Models

 You can download the content of the implementation guide by a single artifact or in bulk.

-For downloading a single logical data model navigate to the page of that artifact and find the desired format.
+For downloading a single model navigate to the page of that artifact and find the desired format.
 JSON, XML, and TTL are available as tabs on top of the page.
 Open the one you’re interested in and click Download or copy the raw version of the code directly from the page.

 In order to download the model in a spreadsheet format, navigate to the very bottom of the page and use XLSX / CSV download.